botlabs-xyz/versa-docs/CONTRIBUTING.md

 VERSA documentation is built **for users first**.

-Clear feedback and community support allow us to:
+Community feedback allows us to:

 - Improve onboarding
 - Reduce confusion
+- Provide clearer documentation
-- Continue building high-quality tools
+- Continue developing high-quality tools

-Thank you for being part of the VERSA community.
+Thank you for being part of the **VERSA community**.